henryhale/xterminal/docs/guide/installation.md

 - [CDN](./installation.md#using-cdn) - (for development with a simple setup)
 - [NPM](./installation.md#using-npm) - (use this if you are using bundlers or having a build step)

+### Production Builds

+There are two production ready builds:

+- `xterminal.umd.js` - for the browser (no build tools), it's minified
+- `xterminal.esm.js` - in case of build tools like [Vite](https://vitejs.dev) or Webpack

 ## Using NPM

 [NPM](https://npmjs.org) is a popular javascript package manager on which [XTerminal](https://npmjs.org/xterminal) is a public npm package that can be installed by anyone.

-To install it, run one of the following comands;
+To install it, run one of the following commands;

 ::: code-group